fbpx

 Black and white photo of a person playing the saxophone with the text, Composers Under Pressure

-The Ivors Academy is campaigning to create a more secure environment for classical composers, where key commissioners have a sustainable future and funding is available to commission new works on fair terms.
+The Ivors Academy is campaigning to create a more secure environment for composers, where funding is sustainable, commissioners are resourced and new works can be commissioned on fair and transparent terms.

-Since the launch at a reception at the House of Commons, we have been working with others to raise significant concerns about ACE’s controversial National Portfolio Organisation announcement made that same month and the BBC’s subsequent announcement that it was reducing funding for its three English orchestras by 20% and axing the BBC Singers, now paused following lobbying by us and our and partners in the classical community.
+Since the campaign launch at a reception in the House of Commons, we have continued to raise significant concerns.
+These include ACE’s National Portfolio Organisation decisions and the BBC’s announcement of a 20% funding cut to its English orchestras and plans to close the BBC Singers, which was paused after pressure from The Ivors Academy and our partners across the classical community.

 WHO WE WORK WITH